 - Plan a regular route, mileage, time, or some other measurable goal: To stay motivated and keep track of your progress, pick a weekly goal that is challenging, but still attainable.
 This goal should be dependent on your current level of fitness, so gauge accordingly.
 If you can only run half a mile, aim for completing a full mile.
 If you have never run before, try running for as long as you can and then add one minute onto that for your goal time.
 If you usually only run once a week, try committing to running twice a week.

 - Get pumped!
 Attitude is a huge part of the fitness battle, and I would even say it is almost as important as the exercising itself.
 Get excited for every run (even if you find it difficult), because every step you take is literally another step towards your getting in shape.
-Music is a great running companion, so check out my running playlist to get pumped up and ready to run.

 - Make sure you’re running properly: Is there such a thing as running “wrong”?
 Actually, there is.
 Check out my article on good running technique to avoid injuries.